Oklahoma vs. Texas Tech NCAA Football Odds, Plays and Insights | October 30, 2021

 Texas Tech Stats and Trends

-- In Texas Tech's eight games this season, it has four wins against the spread.
+- Texas Tech has four wins against the spread in eight games this year.

-- Texas Tech's games this season have eclipsed the over/under three times in eight opportunities (37.5%).
+- Texas Tech's games this year have gone over the total in three out of eight opportunities (37.5%).

-- Texas Tech is 3-3 against the spread and 4-2 overall in games when it puts up more than 24.6 points.
+- Texas Tech is 3-3 against the spread and 4-2 overall when the team puts up more than 24.6 points.

 - The Red Raiders rack up 437.9 yards per game, 55.3 more yards than the 382.6 the Sooners allow.

-- When Texas Tech piles up more than 382.6 yards, the team is 2-2 against the spread and 2-2 overall.
+- In games that Texas Tech piles up over 382.6 yards, the team is 2-2 against the spread and 2-2 overall.

 - The Red Raiders have turned the ball over 13 times this season, one more turnover than the Sooners have forced (12).